PowerMechGuy/Android-Calculator/README.md

 Num is no longer initialized as null.
 App no longer crashes.

+As of December:
+There are no more errors.
+Commas have been added.
+Code is now mostly commented.

- Most recent edit: September 27, 2018.
+ Most recent edit: December 6, 2018.